 Task Deadlines

-Task deadlines constraints are treated differently by the software.
-Deadlines become an objective for a task and do not prevent forward scheduling of a task.
-These constraints are calculated within the scheduling engine and deadlines are not included as part of the calculation.
-As a result, they will not stop tasks from moving forward the way that other constraints will.
+Task deadlines are not part of the scheduling of Project 2010 and are treated differently by the software.
+Deadlines become an objective or a goal for a task.
+The scheduling of tasks with deadlines will not stop tasks from moving forward the way that other date constraints will.
 Deadlines enable the user to avoid some of the scheduling errors discussed in the previous lesson.
-Using deadlines gives the project manager a helpful way of marking goals within a project schedule.
+Using deadlines gives the project manager a helpful way of marking target goals within a project schedule and receiving an alert when a deadline is exceeded.

 To set a deadline: